For the fennel, sausage and sage

 For the crispy sage leaves, place several generous glugs of olive oil in a small frying pan over a high heat.
 Once hot (test with one leaf first, it needs to fizz immediately) fry the sage leaves in batches until darkened and crisp.
 Drain on paper towel.

-For the pasta, use the steam function on the Miele Steam Combination Oven.
+For the pasta, use the steam function on a Miele Steam Combination Oven.
 Place the dry pasta in a pan and cover with boiling water ensuring that the pasta is well covered then transfer to the oven and steam cook for 16-18 minutes or until the pasta is al dente.
 Remove the pasta, transferring using tongs and place straight into the tofu, along with a splash of the pasta water and thoroughly combine.
 Check the seasoning and adjust accordingly.